ReflectiveCloud/Book/_sources/about.md

 This book was inspired by the CryCloud project.
 See here (https://book.cryointhecloud.com/contributing/workflow.html) for a useful guide to the general process of contributing to Github based open source projects like this one.

+***

+This resource is in active develoopment and we welcome feedback - get in touch [here](https://forms.reflective.org/cloud-feedback)